r1cdev/touchosc-reaktor-toybox-tp/USER_GUIDE.md

 - **GLITCH** = Same as FWD except every so often plays a random step.

 ### Channel
 Select the midi output channel for each sequencer track.
 Take care to use a midi channel that is not used by any other instrument and use a virtual MIDI port in your computer, that is not used or reserved by any other DAW or applications.
-On PC you can use [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html) to create virtual ports.
-On Mac, you can use the IAC bus to create any number of virtual MIDI buses.
+On a PC you can use [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html) to create virtual ports.
+On a Mac, you can use the IAC bus to create any number of virtual MIDI buses.
 This driver can be activated in the Audio MIDI Setup Utility.

 ### Steps
 Select the number of up to 32 steps per sequencer track.
 The steps that are not used, change to a hidden state in the template, so you have a visual feedback of the steps available.